astronomer/docs/astro/use-cases/connections-branch-deploys.md

 :::info

-In order to use a connection defined in the Astro Environment manager in a Deployment, you need to install the relevant [Airflow provider](https://registry.astronomer.io/providers) package in that Deployment.
+To use a connection defined in the Astro Environment manager in a Deployment, you need to install the relevant [Airflow provider](https://registry.astronomer.io/providers) package in that Deployment.

 :::